 Elevation gain: 1,900 feet

-Trailhead: Saddle Mountain Trailhead
+Trailhead: Saddle Mountain Trailhead (temporarily closed)

 The trail to Saddle Mountain is a climb through forest leading to beautiful open meadows that bloom with wildflowers in the spring and summer.
 Near the summit the terrain becomes loose gravel and there are plenty of traction devices laid out for runners and hikers.